csmig/stig-manager/docs/user-guide/user-guide.rst

 Set a Default STIG Revision
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can "Pin" a specific Revision of a STIG to the Collection.
 This will lock this Collection to that specific Revision of a STIG, rather than use the default behavior of always using the latest Revision of a STIG.
-This will affect the metrics as well as the initial Revision of a STIG presented in all Review interfaces.
+This will affect all calculated Metrics as well as the initial Revision of a STIG presented in all Review interfaces.

-Without setting a "pin," STIG Manager calculates all metrics based on the latest Revision of a STIG in the system.
-If you would like to set a specific Revision of a STIG for a Collection, open the STIG Assignment window with the "Assign STIG" button or double-click on the Revision.
+To set a specific Revision of a STIG for a Collection, open the STIG Assignment window with the "Assign STIG" button or double-click on the Revision.
 Select the desired Revision from the "Default revision" dropdown menu, and click "Update."
-To revert to the default behavior, select "Most Recent Revision" from the dropdown menu.
+To revert to the default behavior, select "Most Recent Revision" from the dropdown menu and click "Update."

-The Update action may take a moment, as STIG Manager will need to recalculate all metrics based on the pinned Revision.
+The Update action may take a moment, as STIG Manager will need to recalculate all metrics based on the new Revision.

 The "pinned" Revision is indicated with a pin icon in the STIGs Panel and Collection Dashboard.